 ALLARM enhances local action for the protection and restoration of waterways by empowering communities with scientific knowledge and tools.
 In order to make technical assistance resources more widely available to monitoring watershed organizations, ALLARM has placed a number of its workshop tools and technical resources online.

-Learn about ALLARM's work in our hometown of Carlisle, PA preventing stormwater runoff pollution to our local streams, teaching youth environmental education classes at area schools, monitoring the LeTort Spring Run stream in town and our ongoing stream restoration project at the Dickinson College Farm.
+Learn about ALLARM's projects in our hometown of Carlisle, Pennsylvania preventing stormwater runoff pollution to our local streams, teaching youth environmental education classes at area schools, monitoring the LeTort Spring Run stream in town and our ongoing stream restoration project at the Dickinson College Farm.

 ALLARM holds community meetings such as pipeline awareness discussions and shale gas monitor check-ins as well as student volunteer events such stream restoration planting days and stormwater education.
 We also publish a yearly newsletter in addition to a monthly shale gas email.